 Many prefer the convenience and flexibility of living in a flat, whereas others prefer the long-term security and returns associated with buying a house.
-As a first time buyer, you will need to take a look at your finances, as well as the pros and cons above to see which option is better suited to your situation.
+As a first time buyer, your options should be based off your finances, as well as the pros and cons above to see which is better suited to your situation.

 Should I buy a flat or house for investment?

 If you’re looking for an investment opportunity rather than a family home, you will need to look at different factors before deciding on whether a flat or house is best, including:

 Buying a flat or a house is a significant investment, so naturally, you’ll want to ensure that you maximise your potential returns.

 With a house, you can add value to the property with renovations, extensions and conversions.
 However, with a flat your renovation options are more limited.
 On the other hand, they typically have a lower purchase price than houses and the costs of maintaining the building is shared, so there is potential for high cash returns and yields.
 There may also be a bigger rental market for flats which would increase the likelihood of a regular income.

 If you opt for a flat rather than a house, your initial purchase costs will be lower.
 However, you will need to pay ground rent and service charges.
 With a house, you have a higher potential for capital growth in the long run, but it is typically a larger investment with high initial costs to go with it – including many ’hidden’ extra costs associated with buying a house.

 If you’re looking to start a property portfolio, flats tend to be cheaper to buy, so it’s easy to build up a portfolio and spread your risk over a number of properties.
 Alternatively, if you can only afford to buy one or two homes, you increase your risk as an empty house can significantly reduce your income and increase costs.